StudyWorld fam trip guidelines

 What is a fam trip?
 Familiarisation Trips (fam trip) are a sales and marketing tool to showcase your centre and what your local destination has to offer.
 StudyWorld fam trips take place before and after our in-person events in the UK, giving agents the chance to visit a range of UK educators.
 They are a great opportunity for them to discover new study destinations, meet centre staff in person and speak to current students.

-Trips are usually free for agents, and include travel, accommodation and meals.
+Trips for agents include travel, accommodation and meals.

 Why organise a fam trip?
 Fam trips are an opportunity for current and potential agent partners to visit your centre along with others nearby to understand and experience your centre first-hand and learn more about the destination.
 Agents will return to their organisation with the knowledge and confidence to sell your centre more effectively.